-A: Camper usually wake up around 7:30am and join for our daily morning watch reflection before breakfast.
-Bed time varies between camps but our youngest start at 8:00pm and the oldest campers at 11:00pm.
+A: Campers usually wake up around 7:30 am, and join our daily morning watch reflection before breakfast.
+Bedtime varies depending on the age of the campers; the youngest head to bed at 8:30 pm and the oldest campers by 11:00pm.

-Q. Does base camp do any camping or cookouts?
+Q. Do base camps do any camping or cookouts?

-A: Yes, all of our base camps (except MADD) do either an overnight campout on site or a cookout for a meal depending on the camp session age group.
+A: Yes, all of our base camps do either an overnight campout on camp property or a cookout for a meal, depending on the camp session age group.